-- 3 cups cubed pumpkin (or other hard winter squash)
+- 3 cups cubed pumpkin (or winter squash)

-- 1 red bell pepper, seeded and cubed
+- 1 large red bell pepper, seeded and cubed

 - small handful thai basil leaves, thinly sliced

-Return pan to burner and reduce heat to medium.
+- Return pan to burner and reduce heat to medium.
 Add remaining 2 teaspoons oil.
-Stir in garlic and ginger; cook, stirring constantly, until fragrant (about 30 seconds).
+Stir in garlic and ginger, then cook, stirring constantly, until fragrant (about 30 seconds).

-Add red curry paste to pan; cook, stirring constantly, for about 2 minutes.
+- Add red curry paste to pan; cook, stirring constantly, for 2 minutes.

 What is your favorite fall meal?